activehigh/Atl.GenericRepository/README.md

 ContextFactory = new DomainContextFactory(new List<IDomainInjector>() { domainInjector }, configurationProvider);
 ```

-## Fifth, Optional, If you want to generate Databse using this library
+## 5. (Optional), If you want to generate Database using this library

 Call ensure created to generate the database for you.
 ```